• Skip to primary navigation

 A spoon full of brisket with macaroni and cheese.

-What is beef brisket and how do you cook it
+What is beef brisket

 Brisket is a cut of meat from the breast of the cow that is a tough piece of meat containing connective tissue.
 Because of the cut, it needs to be cooked slowly to tenderize and release the fabulous flavor.

-For everything you might want to know about choosing and cooking a brisket, check out this post by 4 ways to Cook a Brisket.
 There are several different ways to prepare brisket.
 In Texas they smoke it for barbecue, while in North Carolina, our “barbecue” is pulled pork not beef.

-How do you cook a brisket
+How do you cook it

 Whatever method you choose, a brisket needs to be cooked slowly.
 I use a slow cooker with just a little garlic and onion and beef broth and cook it for six hours.
 It comes out so tender.
 Once it cools enough to cut into bite size pieces, add it to a red wine and tomato paste mixture and then put it in the bottom of a casserole dish.

-Which macaroni and cheese recipe should go on top of beef brisket
+Which macaroni and cheese recipe should go on top

-With so many macaroni and cheese recipes it’s hard to choose what type to put on the top of a slow cooked brisket.
+With so many different types of mac and cheese recipes it’s hard to choose what type to put on the top of a slow cooked brisket.
 I found that homemade macaroni and cheese using evaporated milk, half-and-half and a three cheese mixture complimented, but did not overpower, the brisket.
-For cheese, I used a combination of white cheddar for flavor, and Monterey jack and mozzarella to give it a creamy texture.

 A freezer pan with macaroni and cheese topped brisket.